kinkou/sidekiq_search/README.md

 This gem provides a uniform way to programmatically access Sidekiq jobs.

 Often, there is a need to retrieve a job from Sidekiq and do something with it.
 For example, in a Rails app to reschedule an already scheduled job.
 Sidekiq has an [API][1] for these things, but it's not that easy to use for the following reasons:
-- enqueued, scheduled/retried/dead and running jobs all have slightly different interfaces
+- enqueued, scheduled/retried/dead and running job sets (and job objects) have slightly different interfaces
 - the API can change from version to version
 - the API details are a bit hard to recall for most of us mere mortals